Test prep · STEP

 Year 12 (foundation)

 Strong A-level Maths and Further Maths foundation.
-Engagement with extension material — Maths Olympiad routes (UK Junior / Intermediate / Senior / BMO), Cambridge's STEP Support Programme materials.
-Some students start working through STEP 2 past papers in late Year 12 / summer holidays.
+Engagement with extension material: Maths Olympiad routes (UK Junior, Intermediate, Senior, BMO) and Cambridge's STEP Support Programme materials.
+Some students start working through STEP 2 past papers in late Year 12 or summer holidays.

 Year 13 autumn-spring